hannahdesmond/mastery-curriculum/chapter6/README.md

 #### 3. Get the user's input

-I'm not going to write a loop yet as they're complicated, and I like to save up the complicated stuff til last.
+I'm not going to write a loop yet as they're complicated, and I like to save up the complicated stuff 'til last.
 Let's just get the user input.
 This we can do by telling the main object to `gets` a string, telling the string to `chomp`, and assigning the return value to a variable, `user_input`:

 ```ruby
 puts "You're facing forward.
 You can type forward, left, or right."